moonqqqq/ttt/README.md

 # Rules
-1. we use yarn
+1. we use "yarn"
-2. we use prisma
+2. we use "prisma"

 # Folder Structure
 Each module will have below files